msys2/msys2.github.io/web/docs/package-management.md

 ## Installing a package

-If you wan to install a package, use the following command:
+If you want to install a package, use the following command:

 `pacman -S <name of the package>`